-It also includes diagnostics that will illuminate the instrument cluster Air Bag Warning Light if a malfunction is noted that could affect the air bag system.
-The diagnostics also record the nature of the malfunction.
+It also includes diagnostics that will illuminate the instrument cluster Air Bag Warning Light if a malfunction is tics also record the nature of the malfunction.

 Ignoring the Air Bag Warning Light in your instrument panel could mean you won't have the air bags to protect you in a collision.
 If the light does not come on as a bulb check when the ignition is first turned on, stays on after you start the vehicle, or if it comes on as you drive, have an authorized dealer service the air bag system immediately.